 - SMM – social media marketing (Facebook, Instagram, Twitter, Google Plus).

-Want to learn more about how to prepare your online store to the holidays and special occasions?
+Want to learn more about how to prepare your online store for the holidays and special occasions?
 You can find everything you need in our article Holiday Marketing Plan for Successful Sales in Ecommerce.

 Finally, keep in mind that a successful online retailer is always on the same page with his customer – he thinks and feels like the customer, he knows customer’s wishes and anticipates them and, what’s most important, he knows his customer joys and sometimes reminds of or even gives the customer cause for celebration.